-SFI's free online course, Introduction to Dynamical Systems and Chaos with College of the Atlantic professor David Feldman, begins September 4.
-Topics to be covered include: phase space, bifurcations, chaos, the butterfly effect, strange attractors, and pattern formation.
+SFI's free online course, Introduction to Dynamical Systems and Chaos with College of the Atlantic professor David Feldman, begins Oct.
+1. Topics to be covered include: phase space, bifurcations, chaos, the butterfly effect, strange attractors, and pattern formation.

-Agent-based modeling (ABM) has been used to study everything from economics to biology to political science to business and management.
-This June, programmers and non-programmers alike can learn to model by enrolling in Introduction to Agent-based Modeling, Complexity Explorer’s massive open online course (MOOC).
+Agent-based modeling has been used to study everything from economics to biology to political science to business and management.
+This July, programmers and non-programmers alike can learn to model by enrolling in Introduction to Agent-based Modeling, an online course offered through SFI's Complexity Explorer.

 This June, Complexity Explorer offers its first course based on unsettled research into the "Origins of Life."

 The 2019 InterPlanetary Festival takes place June 14-16 in Santa Fe, NM.